Regression-Games/RGUnityBots/DEVELOPMENT.md

 ## Saving a new sample from a development environment

-In order to make changes to the sample scenes within the SDK, you need to create a new Unity project and import the samples into your project.
-We provide a script that allows you to save your completed changes back into the SDK.
+### To make changes to the sample scenes within the SDK.
+1. Create a new Unity Project.
+Make sure the project's Render Pipeline matches the sample you are importing.
+2. Import the Regression SDK
+3. Import the sample into the project
+4. Make changes to sample
+5. Run the provided`.sh` script.
+This will copy the sample you've edited `Assets/{SampleName}` to the SDK `UnityBots/Samples~/{SampleName}`.
+6. Commit and push changes

-Right now, we only support one sample (ThirdPersonDemoURP), but over time more will be added - right now, this code only supports this sample.
+Right now, we only support one sample: `ThirdPersonDemoURP`, but over time more will be added.

 Run the following command and follow the prompts to save your changes.